JacksonBurns/fastprop/README.md

 If you wish to extend the CLI, check the inline documentation there.

 # Benchmarks
-The `benchmarks` directory contains the scripts needed to perform the studies as well as the actual results, which are also summarized here.
+The `benchmarks` directory contains the scripts needed to perform the studies (see `benchmarks/README.md` for more detail, they are a great way to learn how to use `fastprop`) as well as the actual results, which are also summarized here.

 WIP!